Hlsorrells/algorithms/README.md

 - filter array function that does not use the built-in .filter() method
 - get a select number of random elements within an array
+- map array function that does not use the built-in .map() method
 - reverse array function that does not use the built-in .reverse() method

 </details>